-Secondary: the possible reduction in recycling rates is most likely to mean wastes being diverted from the HWRCs to residual waste deposited in landfill, which would generate greenhouse gases.
+Secondary: the possible reduction in recycling rates referred to above is most likely to mean wastes being diverted from the HWRCs to residual waste deposited in landfill and which would generate greenhouse gases.

 Cumulative; the HWRC would add to impacts from existing waste (and other industrial) activities on the estate, such as traffic effects.
-However there are positive aspects of co-location (see below).
+However there are positive aspects of co-location which are referred to below.

 Synergistic: co-location of the site with other recycling and waste treatment plants may bring some minor benefit if material managed in these facilities is currently brought to Lillyhall by road from the existing HWRCs.
-There is scope to bulk separate recyclates from the HWRC with those from the MRF; this could reduce waste miles and emissions arising from moving materials to reprocessing facilities elsewhere.
+There is also scope to bulk separated recyclates from the HWRC with those from the MRF which could reduce waste miles and emissions arising from moving these materials to reprocessing facilities elsewhere.